laravel/jetstream-docs/2.x/introduction.md

 :::tip Inertia Screencasts

-If you're new to Inertia, checkout the [screencasts available on the Laracasts website](https://laracasts.com/series/learn-inertia-with-jeffrey)
+If you're new to Inertia, check out the [screencasts available on the Laracasts website](https://laracasts.com/series/learn-inertia-with-jeffrey).
 :::